-Collaborators: Dennis Hartmann, David Battisti, Kyle Armour, Mike Wallace (University of Washington)
+Collaborators: David Battisti, Kyle Armour, LuAnne Thompson, Dennis Hartmann, Mike Wallace (University of Washington)

 Unforced climate variability on decadal and longer time scales has garnered

 much attention, both because of its potential predictability and because it often masks the influence of externally forced climate change.
-My work focuses on identifying patterns of sea-surface temperature (SST) variability that are associated with low-frequency variability in the Pacific and the Atlantic.
-I am interested in the mechanisms governing this variability, particularly the relative role of air-sea fluxes of heat and momentum on the dynamics of the subpolar ocean gyres and the impact of extratropical heat flux anomalies on the atmospheric circulation.
-The goal of this work is to develop a simple model for the response of the subpolar ocean gyres to atmospheric forcing and use it to make long-term regional climate projections.
+My work focuses on identifying patterns of sea-surface temperature (SST) variability that are associated with low-frequency climate variability in the Pacific and the Atlantic.
+My work provides insight into the mechanisms governing this variability, particularly the role of ocean circulation in maintaining persistent SST anomalies, the relative role of air-sea fluxes of heat and momentum in ocean circulation dynamics, and the feedback of persistent SST anomalies onto the atmospheric circulation.

 Wills, R.C., D.S.
 Battisti, D.L.
 Hartmann, and T. Schneider, 2017: Extracting modes of variability and change from climate model ensembles.
 Proceedings of the 7th International Workshop on Climate Informatics: CI 2017, V. Lyubchich, N.C.
 Oza, A. Rhines, and E. Szekely, Eds., NCAR Technical Note NCAR/TN-536+PROC, 25–28.
 [PDF] [Official version]

-Collaborators: Tapio Schneider (Caltech), Michael Byrne (ETH Zurich)
+Collaborators: Tapio Schneider (Caltech), Michael Byrne (Imperial College London)

 Atmospheric circulations transport water that is evaporated in one region and deposit it as precipitation in another.
 In the zonal mean, the Hadley cell and synoptic eddies transport water from the dry evaporative regions of the subtropics to regions of high precipitation in the Intertropical Convergence Zone and extratropical storm track.
 Variations about this zonal mean are responsible for, for example, the relative wetness of Southeast Asia and the eastern US and the relative dryness of central Asia.
 I am interested in how stationary eddy circulations lead to these spatial patterns in net precipitation through there influence on vertical motion in the lower troposphere and how changes in stationary-eddy circulations influence the response of the hydrological cycle to global warming.